-We got the keys and got started at the beginning of August '22 and couldn't wait to get started.
+We got the keys at the beginning of August '22 and couldn't wait to get started.
 Turned out that we hadn't left it too late.

 While the building remained unopened, the White Horse had started to degrade very quickly, with water and storm damage accumulating, internal flooding and severe damage from a lot of damp areas.